 Considering using messaging apps for your business?
 Facebook business chat should be first on your list.
-This article will cover where is Facebook Messenger popular, how to get Messenger for Facebook business Page, and how to use Facebook messenger for business Page.
+This article will answer questions like, where is Facebook Messenger popular?
+How to get Messenger for Facebook business Page?
+And most importantly, how to use Facebook Messenger for business Page?
+Let’s dive in!

 Already have a Facebook Page and want to start messaging customers?
 Check out our documentation for connecting your Facebook page to respond.io

 Facebook Messenger is the messaging part of Facebook, launched in 2011 and separated from the main app in 2014.
 By 2017, it was one of the most popular chat apps, boasting a record userbase with more than 1.3 billion Monthly Active Users (MAUs) worldwide.

 In 2020, Facebook Messenger was redesigned and brought back in line with its core role as a messaging app.
 With the Discover panel and associated features completely removed, the app now has two sections, Chats and People.

 Chats is what you would expect, containing all your conversations with Facebook Friends and Pages.
 Occasionally you’ll also see ads here, enabling Facebook Ads customers to target you on Facebook or on Facebook Messenger.